a-wf/demo-stock-handler/README.md

 ## Configuration

-Configuration can be done by declaring environment variables or by editing the dotenv file in `src` folder.
+Configuration can be done by declaring environment variables or by editing the dotenv file `.env` in `src` folder.
 Same case for using docker.

-_Note_: this API application can normally be run with only default configuration.
+_Note_: Default configuration is normally enough to run this API application.

 List of config value: